-Many of these hard-core, high-heart-rate fitness enthusiasts wouldn't dare walk on the treadmill for an hour.
+Many of these hardcore, high-heart-rate fitness enthusiasts wouldn't dare walk on the treadmill for an hour.
 After all, in today's world, where time is money, why spend an hour burning calories when you could burn the same or more in 20 minutes?

 What Is LISS?

-Simply put, LISS involves elevating your heart rate with activity, but not letting it go over 50 percent of your maximum heart rate, and then keeping it there for an extended period of time (at least 30 minutes).
+Simply put, LISS involves elevating your heart rate with activity, but not letting it go beyond 50 percent of your maximum heart rate, and then keeping it there for an extended period of time (at least 30 minutes).

-To estimate your max heart rate, subtract your age from 220.
+To estimate your maximum heart rate, subtract your age from 220.
 You can also use heartbeats per minute to measure intensity.
 Sports and conditioning coach Mike Robertson recommends keeping your BPM (beats per minute) between 120 and 150 for low-intensity exercise.